 A Feast for Crows

-Aeron Greyjoy declares a kingsmoot as the proper way to raise the next King of the Iron Islands after the death of King Balon.
-This move is made by Aeron to end a potential civil war between the ironborn and to prevent Euron Greyjoy from taking the Seastone Chair.
+Aeron Greyjoy declares a kingsmoot as the proper way to raise the next King of the Isles and the North after the death of his eldest brother, Balon Greyjoy.
+This move is made by Aeron Damphair to end a potential civil war between the ironborn and to prevent Euron Greyjoy from taking the Seastone Chair.